9am: Bus departs San Sebastian

 8am – 10am Breakfast

-1pm – Ride with Us trip back to Madrid/ San Sebastian leaves
+1pm Ride with Us trips depart for San Sebastian and Madrid

 We stay just north of Valencia city, in a beach town called Puzol (Puçol in the local lingo – it’s pronounced Puthol though, confusing right?)
 Puzol is well connected to Valencia city, and we have our own private shuttles for La Tomatina Festival and for visits to town.
 Puzol is located on a stretch of beautiful Mediterranean beaches and every year we arrive and blow the town’s collective mind.